 - Notify users of enterprise events like new messages and work items.

 - Send codes for multi-factor authentication.

 What are push notifications?

 Push notifications is a form of app-to-user communication where users of mobile apps are notified of certain desired information, usually in a pop-up or dialog box.
 Users can generally choose to view or dismiss the message.
 Choosing the former opens the mobile application that communicated the notification.
 Some notifications are silent - delivered behind the scenes for the app to process behind the scenes and decide what to do.

-Push notifications is vital for consumer apps in increasing app engagement and usage, and for enterprise apps in communicating up-to-date business information.
-It is the best app-to-user communication because it is energy-efficient for mobile devices, flexible for the notifications senders, and available while corresponding apps are not active.
+Push notifications are vital for consumer apps in increasing app engagement and usage, and for enterprise apps in communicating up-to-date business information.
+It's the best app-to-user communication because it is energy-efficient for mobile devices, flexible for the notifications senders, and available when corresponding applications are not active.

-For more information on push notifications for a few popular platforms:
+For more information on push notifications for a few popular platforms, see the following topics:

 At a high level, here is how push works:

 - The client app decides it wants to receive notification, so it contacts PNS for the target platform where the app is running and requests a unique and temporary push handle.
-The handle type depends on the system (e.g. WNS has URIs while APNS has tokens).
+The handle type depends on the system (for example, WNS has URIs while APNS has tokens).